aerplejn/Lazarus-Source-Code/README.md

 # Lazarus Botnet

-Source code purportedly leaked from the Lazarus Group (also known as Guardians of Peace or Whois Team).
+Leaked source code from the notorius Lazarus Group (also known as Guardians of Peace or Whois Team).
 This repository is intended **strictly for research and IoT development purposes**.

 ## Purpose
 This project is uploaded to facilitate research into cybersecurity, particularly IoT security, allowing developers and researchers to study and improve defensive measures against similar threats.